I’m sharing all my tips for closet organization. To organize the master bedroom closet might feel overwhelming but I promise it won’t be.

-Today I want to talk about how to organize the master bedroom closet because it’s not hard to organize, but it is easy to get overwhelmed by, when it’s not organized.
+Today I want to talk about how to organize the master bedroom closet, no matter what size you have.
+Closet organization is not hard, but it is easy to get overwhelmed, when your closet isn’t organized.

 When we moved into our current house our closet was a hot mess.
-It was bigger than the closet at our old house, but that only meant more space for messes, not necessarily organization.
+It was much bigger than the closet at our old house, but that was a little overwhelming because I didn’t know where to put things.
+So bigger didn’t equal more organized, it meant more messes.
+(YIKES!)

 #1 Purge, purge, purge